 Take Back the Night, he values educating his peers on toxic masculinity,

 bystander intervention, and healthy relationships.
 If he is needed, you can

 always find him with his head in a Stephen King novel with a large cup of

 Peer EducatorThe Haven Project

-Adrianna is a political science and religious studies major and will graduate in 2020.
-They have worked at the Haven Project for three years as a peer educator.
+Adrianna is a political science and religious studies major and will graduate in 2021.
+They have worked at the Haven Project for four years as a peer educator.
 They love Haven because it’s a great way to get involved in their community and create a safer space for vulnerable members of their university.
 Educating students on the reality of sexual violence is an extremely difficult and rewarding endeavor that they are continually thankful to be involved in.
 After college, they plan on working in foreign relations, specifically with marginalized or oppressed groups in developing countries.
 They know that working at the Haven Project has given them the skills to communicate and assist undervalued populations in a variety of fields.
 They hope anyone interested in this type of activism goes out of their way to contribute to the Haven Project as well.

 Volunteer SpecialistThe Haven Project